randall-coding/cs2_server/tutorial.md

 Windows (Scoop)
 `scoop install acorn`

-For up to date instructions, visit the up to date instructions page (https://runtime-docs.acorn.io/installation/installing)
+For up to date installation instructions, visit the [official docs](https://runtime-docs.acorn.io/installation/installing)
 NOTE: for this deployment you do NOT need to install a Kubernetes cluster locally.

 ## Deploying Our Server